 The Research Experience for Undergraduates (REU) Program is funded by the National Science Foundation to support twelve highly qualified students to undertake supervised research projects in the Department of Physics and Astronomy, for a period of 10 weeks each summer.
-This year the program will run from May 27 through July 31, 2020.
-Travel days are May 26 and August 1.
+This year the program will run from June 2 to August 7, 2021.
+Suggested travel days are June 1 and August 7.

 The following Departmental faculty conduct research in diverse experimental and theoretical areas and have supervised students in recent years.

 - Segev BenZvi (astroparticle physics and cosmology)

 - Pierre Gourdain (extreme states of plasma physics)

 - Ralf Haefner (computational neuroscience)